 The Roborock S6 has excellent build quality.
 It's made of high-grade plastic and has some metallic accents that give it a premium look.
 Its durable rubber wheels help the vacuum climb up onto high-pile carpet.
 Its glossy-finish top cover can be lifted to access the dirt compartment, the Wi-Fi indicator light, and the system reset button.
 There are also three buttons on its top so you can control it without using the app.
 Compared to the Roborock S5, it uses a five-pronged side brush which is made of silicone and plastic and has a brushroll with longer, softer bristles.
 Its mopping attachment can be used to help clean your floor of built-up grime, but we don't currently test for this.

 This vacuum is pretty easy to set up out-of-the-box, requiring only that you pair it with the charging dock and connect it to the Mi Home or Roborock apps if desired.

 The Roborock S6 robot vacuum is somewhat difficult to maintain, and a lot of its parts need ongoing maintenance.

 The Mi Home app lets you know which parts need to be replaced based on the total hours used.
-This is only for when you need to buy a new part, and not clean a specific piece.
+This is only for when you need to buy a new part and not clean a specific piece.

 The Roborock S6 has good portability.
 Without its water container, it's a somewhat light robot vacuum to transport around the house.
 It lacks a carrying handle, though.

-Just like the Roborock S5, the Roborock S6 can climb onto high-pile carpet.
-While it picks up most pet hair, it equally struggles to clean small and large debris, and it can take several passes for it to fully clean this surface type.
-If you're looking for a robot vacuum with a bit better of a performance on high-pile carpet, check out the Neato Botvac D7.
+The Roborock S6 delivers fair performance on high-pile carpet.
+While it picks up pet hair with ease, it equally struggles to clean fine and large debris like baking soda or sand, and it can take several passes for it to fully clean this surface type.
+If you're looking for a robot vacuum with slightly better high-pile carpet performance, check out the Neato Botvac D7.